alessiodionisi/website/content/cv.md

 [website](https://www.satispay.com) - [github](https://github.com/satispay)<br />
 Apr 2017 - Dec 2019

-Satispay is a “bank account enabled” mobile payment platform that is independent from debit and credit card networks.
-I joined the startup in April 2017 when it was not yet used a lot (about 150k users), in December 2019 there were almost 1 million users.

 \- I developed internal consoles with React, GraphQL and Node.js.<br />
 \- I developed the UI for online and ecommerce payments with React, GraphQL and Node.js.<br />